Contributors

 Sarah Jedd (University of Wisconsin – Madison) researches and teaches an upper level criticism course on the rhetoric of reproductive rights.
 Her work on the Planned Parenthood Federation of America explores the ways in which discourses of citizenship, pronatalism, and motherhood reproduce images of ideal families.
 Her most recent, co-authored, chapter appears in The Handbook of Rhetoric and Public Address.

-Jeffrey P. Jones (Old Dominion University) writes and teaches on entertainment television and popular politics, including news and talk shows.
+Jeffrey P. Jones (University of Georgia) is Director of the George Foster Peabody Awards.
+He writes and teaches on entertainment television and popular politics, including news and talk shows.
 He is the author of Entertaining Politics: Satiric Television and Political Engagement, and co-editor of Satire TV and The Essential HBO Reader.
 He also hopes Roger Ailes slips on black ice this winter.
-He can also be found here.

 ~~ K ~~

 Kelly Kessler (DePaul University), when not comatose in front of her television or ranting on Facebook, teaches American television and film studies, often focusing on issues of gender, genre, and sexuality.
 Most recently she has been examining the musicalization of fictional television (because it’s cool when sitcoms sing) and the transtextual targeting and branding of the fans of Army Wives and Heroes.
-Her book, Destabilizing the Hollywood Musical, Music, Masculinity, and Mayhem, will be released by Palgrave in late 2010.
+She is author of Destabilizing the Hollywood Musical, Music, Masculinity, and Mayhem.

 Bill Kirkpatrick (Denison University) specializes in U.S. broadcast history, cultural approaches to media policy, and media and disability.
 His publications include articles in Radio Journal, Journal of the Society for American Music, The Journal of Popular Culture, and several anthologies, and he currently is working on a book project about localism in American media.

 Amanda Ann Klein (East Carolina University) teaches and researches in the areas of film history and historiography, film genres, African American cinema, exploitation cinema, and reality television.
-Her manuscript, American Film Cycles and their Audiences, will be published by the University of Texas Press.
+She is author of the forthcoming American Film Cycles and their Audiences.
 You can find her here and read her blog here.

 Simone Knox (University of Reading) researches and teaches television and film in relation to matters of the trans-national, aesthetics and medium specificity, and representations of the body.
 She has published in journals including Journal of Popular Film and Television and Critical Studies in Television.
 She also blogs at Screens and Stages and can be found here.